Returns information about the Bluetooth sub-system’s FIFOs

 This method returns information about the FIFOs used to communicate with a Bluetooth LE-enabled imp’s Bluetooth sub-system.

-It returns a table with the following keys:
+The call returns a table with the following keys:

 Each of the above keys’ value is itself a table, with the following keys: